 If the hominy is dried, it is soaked and treated like dried beans before cooking, so it is much quicker to use canned.

-In this hominy casserole one could sub in cooked potatoes if you don’t want to use hominy, but I really like it.
+In this hominy green chile casserole one could sub in cooked potatoes if you don't want to use hominy, but I really like the hominy.

 The truth is there isn't much you can't put in this hominy casserole recipe, so use your imagination.